xavibenjamin/theboldreport.net/_drafts/review-sonos-play-1.md

 - The design of the speaker is quite beautiful, and really blends in with any type of decor.

+{% image fullwidth /uploads/2014/01/sonos-top_view.jpg "The Sonos Play:1 from the top" %}

 ## Setting Up the Sonos
 Sonos is very simple to setup, and you can do it one of two ways.
 The first is to connect your speaker via ethernet cable.
 I didn't personally try this, but it seems simple enough.
 This does limit where you can put the speaker, since it will need to be close to your router.